SAP-samples/teched2025-XP267/exercises/ex2/README.md

 **Trigger the command in SAP Automation Pilot**

 Now it is all set and you can trigger the command in SAP Automation Pilot.
-To do so, click on the **Trigger** button located in the the top righ screen and proceed further as no further inputs are needed.
+To do so, click on the **Trigger** button located in the top right screen and proceed further as no further inputs are needed.
 ![](./images/02-16.png)

-**Success** - the commands has been completed and data is pushed to SAP Cloud ALM!
+**Success** - the command has been completed and data is pushed to SAP Cloud ALM!
 ![](./images/02-17.png)

 Now let's check the data ingested into SAP Cloud ALM - Health Monitoring.